channapd/AI-Powered-Fashion-Design-Platform/README.md

 ### 1) AI-Generated Custom Designs
 - Generates customized clothing designs based on selected preferences like color, material, and patterns
+- Crafts tailored descriptions for each design to perfectly reflect its style and features

 ### 2) Secure Authentication System:
 - Password hashing for data security